Eyescale/Consensus/Release/Version-2.0/README.txt

     7. Narrative self Register Variable %%

-	The Narrative self Register Variable %% allows allows to reference the executing cell in narratives - e.g.
+	The Narrative self Register Variable %% allows to reference the executing cell in narratives - e.g.

 		on : connection : ? < .